mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 `sudoA64.exe`

 <br />
-First, choose the system on which you want to run these tools.
+First, choose the system on which you want to run the development tools.

 <br /><br />